-The 8 May 2003 Oklahoma City supercell (hereafter, the OKC supercell) formed in the middle of an unusually long tornado outbreak that occurred over much of the central US from 3-11 May 2003, producing 361 tornadoes (Hamill et al. 2005).
-Hamill et al. (2005) studied this extended outbreak and found that it was the result of a persistent large scale trough over the southwest United States.
-Intermittent shortwave troughs moving through the longwave trough led to daily tornado outbreaks from the Central and Southern Plains into the mid-Atlantic region.
+The 8 May 2003 Oklahoma City supercell (OKC supercell) formed in the middle of an unusually long tornado outbreak that occurred over much of the central United States from 3 to 11 May 2003, producing 361 tornadoes (Hamill et al. 2005).
+Hamill et al. (2005) studied this extended outbreak and found that it was the result of a persistent large-scale trough over the southwestern United States.
+Intermittent shortwave troughs moving through the longwave trough led to daily tornado outbreaks from the central and southern plains into the mid-Atlantic region.
 A notable aspect of the extended outbreak was the lack of any strong cold fronts within the affected area, meaning that warm, moist air from the gulf was continually present, leading to copious instability for tornadic supercells when combined with the deep-layer wind shear associated with shortwave troughs moving through the persistent longwave trough.

 The OKC supercell was initiated along a dryline in central Oklahoma around 2100 UTC 8 May 2003.
-The storm formed in an environment with large mixed-layer CAPE (> 3800 J kg-1) and storm-relative environmental helicity (SREH) of > 450 m2 s-2 [see Fig. 3 in Romine et al. (2008)].
+The storm formed in an environment with large mixed-layer CAPE (>3800 J kg-1) and storm-relative environmental helicity (SREH) of greater than 450 m s-2 [see Fig. 3 in Romine et al. (2008)].
 The storm rapidly took on supercell characteristics and produced two weak, short-lived tornadoes just southwest of Moore, Oklahoma, between 2200 and 2208 UTC.
-At 2210 UTC, a third tornado formed on the west side of Moore and persisted for 28 min, producing widespread F2-F3 and localized F4 damage along its ~27 km track (Fig. 1).
+At 2210 UTC, a third tornado formed on the western side of Moore and persisted for 28 min, producing widespread F2-F3 and localized F4 damage along its roughly 27-km track (Fig. 1).
 Following the dissipation of this tornado, the OKC supercell began to weaken with no additional tornadoes.
 The OKC supercell dissipated shortly after 0000 UTC 9 May 2003.